CRESS Cheat Sheet

 Vowels are extremely simple

-3. This is all that needs to be learned, the rest is simple logic
+3. Nothing else, the rest is simple logic

 A Simple Trick Simplifies Everything

-Just learn a few simple facts about pronunciation, e.g. how your tongue moves to make sounds
+1. Learn a few simple facts about how your tongue moves to make sounds

-Just use 3 simple movement arrows < > ^ to show neighboring sound adjustments
+2. Use 3 simple movement arrows < > ^ to show the direction of movement

-The extra arrow symbols make perfect sense in terms of tongue position so require no learning
+3. The extra arrow symbols make sense in terms of tongue position

-Imagine seeing the tongue in an x ray from the left side.
+6. Imagine seeing the tongue in an x ray from the left side.
+It can help to make a sketch.

 1. Reading and spelling become easy.